kellyluo25/recollectives/_posts/2022-12-29-seasons-twenty-two.md

 ## summer
 ###### heat waves

 I commenced, a belated recreation of the real thing.
 Woke up at five in the morning for a promenade along Mt.
 Auburn.
 Dug my high heels in the dirt, black gown fluttering in the breeze.
 Took a reel of pictures for the family photo album, or the imitation of it.
+My sparkling patina of achievement, attainment.
 Maybe this is what it would have felt like when this meant everything.
-Patinas of attainment, I called it once.
 Don't know when I stopped searching for closure, two years late.

 Plucked shells off a sandy beach along the sound.
 Nantucket nectar, clam chowder.
 I spent a year sweltering in ten cities, south of the border.
 Sunk my toes into the burning sand, a twinge of mottled seaweed in the air, let the warm ocean waves crest and fall over my ankles.
 Multitudes of tacos, churros, tequila cocktails.
 A car ride that never ended, and also missed a flight for good measure.
 Worked full days into early evenings, floated in a cenote.
 World wonders and sacred sanctuaries.